-Punchy and impressively efficient V8 engine helps Mercedes E63 AMG keep up with the latest BMW M5
+Punchy and impressively efficient V8 engine helps Mercedes E63 AMG keep up with its supersaloon rivals

-The Mercedes E63 AMG is the flagship of the recently revamped E-Class range, and is the most powerful four-door saloon money can buy.
+The wild Mercedes E63 AMG S was the most powerful four-door saloon money could buy - until the Vauxhall VXR8 muscled in on its patch.
 It combines punchy performance from its 5.5-litre twin-turbo V8 engine with decent efficiency, to rival the Jaguar XFR and Audi RS6.
 The restrained design inside and out is beginning to show its age, but it will still appeal to drivers who prefer not to stand out, while the impressive level of luxury and technology on offer makes the very expensive price tag a bit easier to justify.

 Our choice: Mercedes E63 AMG